darrenks/nibbles/docs/tutorial_basics.md

 $Solution

-	*-3 4+2 1
+	*- 3 4+2 1
 $HiddenOutput
 	-3

 You may be distraught about those spaces, but they don't affect binary size.
+The first space is to stop `-3` from being interpreted as negative 3.

 $EndSolution